jiangtracy/pixly/README.md

-flask_uploads.py
+# Run the app

+# One change in the source file due to flask not aware of a werkzeug update therefore throwing an import error
+- go to `flask_uploads.py` in lib
-# from werkzeug import secure_filename, FileStorage
+- comment out `from werkzeug import secure_filename, FileStorage`
-from werkzeug.utils import secure_filename
+- replace with
-from werkzeug.datastructures import  FileStorage
+`from werkzeug.datastructures import  FileStorage` `from werkzeug.datastructures import  FileStorage`